awsdocs/amazon-ec2-user-guide/doc_source/launching-instance.md

 1. In the navigation bar at the top of the screen, the current Region is displayed \(for example, US East \(Ohio\)\)\.
 Select a Region for the instance that meets your needs\.
 This choice is important because some Amazon EC2 resources can be shared between Regions, while others can't\.
 For more information, see [Resource locations](resources.md)\.

-1. From the Amazon EC2 console dashboard, choose **Launch Instance**\.
+1. From the Amazon EC2 console dashboard, choose **Launch instance**\.

 ## Step 1: Choose an Amazon Machine Image \(AMI\)<a name="step-1-AMI"></a>

 When you launch an instance, you must select a configuration, known as an Amazon Machine Image \(AMI\)\.
 An AMI contains the information required to create a new instance\.
 For example, an AMI might contain the software required to act as a web server, such as Linux, Apache, and your website\.

 When you launch an instance, you can either select an AMI from the list, or you can select a Systems Manager parameter that points to an AMI ID\.
-For more information, see [Using a Systems Manager parameter to find an AMI](finding-an-ami.md#using-systems-manager-parameter-to-find-AMI)\.
+For more information, see [Using a Systems Manager parameter to find an AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html#using-systems-manager-parameter-to-find-AMI)\.

 On the **Choose an Amazon Machine Image \(AMI\)** page, use one of two options to choose an AMI\.
 Either [search the list of AMIs](#procedure-search-list-of-AMIs), or [search by Systems Manager parameter](#procedure-by-systems-manager-parameter)\.<a name="procedure-search-list-of-AMIs"></a>